tresabhi/isu/aere-351/homeworks/4/index.md

 ![](https://i.imgur.com/d0lkeyT.png)

-At first I panicked I made a mistake but I realized that Keplerian is just a function of just $\theta$ and a lot of constants.
+At first I panicked I made a mistake but I realized that Keplerian is a function of just $\theta$ and a lot of constants.
 Thus, it makes sense most graphs are flat constants and $\theta$ vs $\theta$ is just a line.
 The small vibrations are probably due to floating point errors in computers.